Do I Need Studio Monitor Stands For Speakers When Mixing Audio In Film And Video Production?

 Stabilizers can be used as an alternative or addition to studio monitor stands.
 Most stabilizers are rectangular pieces of sound-absorbing foam.

 The foam absorbs sound energy, keeping it from passing to the floor or desk.
-Just using foam stabilizers is not enough if you want your speakers to perform the best.
+Using foam stabilizers is not enough if you want your speakers to perform the best.

 Conclusion